wwt/building-a-python-sdk/docs/module-1.md

 ![](_images/create_python_package.png)

-!!! success "Can you import this package?"
+!!! question "Can you import this package?"
     If you completed these steps you can now import your package in the python interpreter.

 ![image-20210818140324232](_images/python_dnac_import.png)

+That's exciting! :tada: You just created your first Python package.
+Although it doesn't have any functional purpose yet, you learned some of the foundational mechanics required to start the process.